- Your name (and the name of the person who quilted it, if you had it quilted by someone else).

 Optional Items to Include

-- Your phone number and street address.
-If your quilt gets lost, these specifics could help you get it back.
+- Phone number, street address, and/or email address for yourself or recipient.
+If the quilt gets lost, these specifics could help you get it back.

 - Recipient’s name and a suitable inscription.
 See a list of gift quilt sayings for all occasions that will fit perfectly on a quilt label.
 This label went on a thank-you quilt given to people who helped the quilt maker’s lost dog:

 - The story of this quilt.
 You can tell how and why you made it, names of the quilt blocks or pattern you used, and any adventures you had getting it finished.
 We love the way Gay Lynn Hastings used this label to show how proud she was of making her very first quilt: